-The mapping of categories between old and new versions of the same classification and the mitigation of time-series issues for users of statistics are important when introducing a new or revised classification.
+The mapping of categories between old and new versions of the same classification and the mitigation of time-series issues for users of statistics are important when introducing a new, derived or revised classification.

-With international standard classifications the listing of appropriate correspondences should be considered and endorsed by the UN Expert Group.
+The listing of appropriate correspondences should be considered and endorsed by the UN Expert Group.

-14. Implementation Plans
+13. Implementation Plans